 A roadside assistance kit will contain everything that you could need to fix small problems on the road.
 They can’t fix everything (you’ll need a mechanic for that) but at least you’ll be able to recharge a dead battery and arrest a bumper on the fly.

-If you want total protection, go with an independent rental insurance company.
-Most offer excellent coverage at very reasonable rates, more so than the rental car company.
+If you want total protection, go with an independent rental insurance company like Rental Cover.
+Most offer excellent coverage at very reasonable rates, more so than the rental car company will give you.